Mette Thiesen: Independent (løsgænger)

 On 2 November, TV 2 published a recording from Nye Borgerlige's election party at Christiansborg.
 The recording displayed a heated argument between two or more persons culminating with one man throwing beer in the face of another.
 On 7 November, several media reported that the beer-throwing man had been Thiesen's boyfriend, who had violently assaulted an employee in party.
 The leader of Nye Borgerlige, Pernille Vermund stated that the employee had gone to the casualty department following the incident, where he had been ascertained with swelling and discoloration on the arm caused by the assault, while the boyfriend had been reported to the police.

 In a press release, Pernille Vermund wrote that Thiesen had been prohibited from taking her boyfriend to Christiansborg and party events, but had repeatedly defied this.
 In addition, Vermund explained that in the summer of 2022 Thiesen and her boyfriend had begun "sending intimidating and threatening messages" to the employee, and that Thiesen would not apologise to the employee or take responsibility for messages but in instead wanted the employee dismissed.
 According to several media, the employee in question had previously been in a relationship with Thiesen.
 In her later resignation post, Thiesen wrote about this, "I do not apologise for anything I have not done, or to someone who has hurt me.
 I don't want to do that to myself, because then I'll break".
 On 7 November, Nye Borgerlige's main board (hovedbestyrelse) held a crisis meeting about the case.
-Mette Thiensen announced the same day that she had left the party as of that day and wrote, among other things:
+Mette Thiesen announced the same day that she had left the party as of that day.

 After the meeting, the party's main board stated that Thiesen would have been expelled from the party if she had not opted out in advance and that this had been the recommendation of the parliamentary group.
-Mette Thiesen's first replacement to the Folketing, Claus Bruncke, announced the day after her resignation that he was ready to enter the Folketing, if Thiesen chose to pass on her seat.
-Vermund said the day after that she expeted Thiesen either to remain an independent or join Danish People's Party (Dansk Folkeparti).

-With her resignation Thiesen became the fastest politician in Danish history to leave the party one was elected for, having left six days after her election.
+With her defection Thiesen became the fastest parliamentary politician in Danish history to leave the party for which she was elected for office, having left six days after the general election.